The 2016 Season Release dates are as follows:

 Please read the Rider Course FAQs before registering

-Ferris State University's Corporate & Professional Development offers the BRC (Basic Rider Course) and the RRBRC (Returning Rider Basic RiderCourse).
+Ferris State University's Corporate & Professional Development offers the BRC (Basic Rider Course) and the RRC (Returning Rider Course).
 Courses are conducted with state funds from a motorcycle safety grant administered by the Michigan Department of State and are Motorcycle Safety Foundation approved and taught by MSF certified instructors.

-Upon successful completion of either the BRC or the RRBRC class, which includes passing a final written and riding skills test, you will receive a completion card, good for one year that waives the riding skills portion of the state motorcycle endorsement test.
+Upon successful completion of either the BRC or the RRC class, which includes passing a final written and riding skills test, you will receive a completion card, good for one year that waives the riding skills portion of the state motorcycle endorsement test.
 A written test will be given at the Secretary of State's (SOS) office at the time of license application.

 BRC: Basic RiderCourse® is for new riders with little or no experience seeking a license endorsement. $25 Fee - non-refundable - Motorcycles Provided.